 A lot of the analysis will require consultation with finance, which is why it is critical from the outset to get buy-in.
-If you can place the elements as described in each of the phases above, it will become increasingly easy to shed light on the quantifiable value that is being delivered from a VoC initiative.
+If you can place the elements as described in each of the phases above, it will become increasingly easy to shed light on the quantifiable value that is being delivered from a VoC initiative for the contact center.

 We suggest trying to account for everything.
+If you

-If you leave parts behind, including the cost of not having a programme, you will be underestimating the value of your VoC initiative.
+leave parts behind, including the cost of not having a program, you will be underestimating the value of your VoC initiative.